Reconsidering Cultural Appropriation

 September 1, 2018

 I should first be upfront about something.
 I used to think the idea of cultural appropriation was a bag of horseshit.
-In fact, as recently as several months ago I can be heard on a podcast deriding the concept.
+In fact, as recently as several months ago I was heard on a podcast deriding the concept.

 Lately though, while I haven't completely reversed my views, I have softened them a bit and I'll tell you why.

 First, we should be clear what the term cultural appropriation means.
 Obviously a dictionary-in-hand parsing speaks of the idea of one group taking cultural elements from another.
 In practice the term almost always applies to white people taking culture from black and brown people.
 Elvis stole the blues from African Americans the charge goes.
 The Stones did the same thing.
 Katie Perry copped black braids from urban hair salons.
 Miley Cyrus stole twerking.

 The “Elvis stole the blues” thing always bugged me.
 The accusation implies that Elvis schemed his way up the charts by taking black music and putting a white face on it but that never matched my sense of the history of Elvis.
 He seems to have genuinely loved and been excited by the sounds of black music and gave credit where it was due.
 The same could be said of the Stones.
 There's no doubt Mick and Keith were huge blues fans and saw their work as an homage to that art form.